FerPoxa/Docker-Clear/README.md

 # Docker-Clear
-Small bash script to clear a machine of all the containers and images in it
+Small bash script to clear a machine of all the containers and images on it